rcgsheffield/sheffield_hpc/FAQs.rst

 Problems connecting with WinSCP
 -------------------------------

-Some users have reported issues while connetcing to the system using WinSCP, usually when working from home with a poor connection and when accessing folders with large numbers of files.
+Some users have reported issues while connecting to the system using WinSCP, usually when working from home with a poor connection and when accessing folders with large numbers of files.

 In these instances, turning off ``Optimize Connection Buffer Size`` in WinSCP can help: